 - Grading – This process simply sorts different sized powder particles in preparation for further processing into tablets.

 Sieves are a critical part of the production process.
 Recalling a pharmaceutical product due to quality defects or safety issues can damage the reputation and bottom line of any manufacturer.

 Sieves are manufactured from durable stainless steel (316L) although other corrosion resistant alloys can be used for handling highly corrosive fluids.
 Polishing them to a very low surface roughness provides excellent throughput and makes them extremely easy to clean.
 Sieves are broken down into three filtering categories:

 - Coarse Straining – for large particles

 - Medium Straining – for particles between 75 – 1905 microns

 - Filtration – for the smallest particles down to 5 microns

 For particles 500 microns and below, ultrasonic frequencies sent through the sieve mesh prevent particles from blinding or blocking it.
 Blocking reduces the useful screening area with a resultant loss of capacity.

-To summarize the key points about filters, sieves and strainers:
+To summarize the key points about filters, strainers and sieves:

-SaniClean Strainers, a Newark Wire brand, manufactures a complete line of industrial sanitary strainers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
+SaniClean Strainers, a Newark Wire brand, manufactures a complete line of industrial sanitary strainers, industrial sieve shakers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
 SaniClean Strainers are easy to clean and ruggedly built to withstand the most demanding production cycles.
-Contact them today for your next filtration project.
+Contact them today to find out more or for any help on your next filtration project.